rabbitmq/cluster-operator/docs/proposals/implemented/20200408-tls-support-amqp.md

 ```
 #### Story 2
 ```
-Given I have a KSM environment
+Given I have a Tanzu Service Manager environment
 And a certificate manager is provisioned in the cluster with an appropriate CA And I deploy the RabbitMQ operator
 And I request a new RabbitMQCluster with TLS enabled